abid365/abid365/README.md

 Exploring LLM's, playing with HF models and Doing Dev Works.
 Developing mobile apps with React native and building web with Vue+ Nuxt and Sveltekit.
 Fastapi for Ai powered backend, NestJs for general usecase.
+Currently building an AI-powered EdTech with my own shovels — because who needs funding when you’ve got dev grit and a Wi-Fi connection?

 ### How to contact me?
 - [Twitter](https://twitter.com/abidibnazam)